ServiceStackApps/Chat-React/README.md

 Components are at the core of React, they're the primary way to encapsulate a modular unit of functionality in React which can be composed together like a Custom HTML Elements.

-A component is simply a React class that implements a `render` method that returns how it should look.
+A component is simply a **React class** that implements a `render` method returning how it should look.
 As they're just lightweight JS classes they're suitable for encapsulating any level of granularity from a single HTML element:

 ```js
 var HelloMessage = React.createClass({